Why You Should Have Retaining Wall Engineering For Any Wall Over 3.5ft

 Properly calculating the lateral force (from behind the wall) is the key to building a structurally sound wall.
 The lateral forces exerted on a retaining wall are calculated according to several factors:

-1. Internal soil friction, or how well soil particles interlock.
+- Internal soil friction: How well soil particles interlock.
 Soils that bind well are less susceptible to movement than soils where the particles slide against one another.

-2. The “moist unit weight” of the retained soil (a combination of soil, water, and air).
+- The moist unit weight: Combination of soil, water, and air.
 As this weight increases, so does lateral pressure.

-3. The height of the wall.
-The mass of the wall must be adequate to the task of holding back the soil type and composition of the retained soil.
+- Height of the wall: The mass of the wall must be adequate to the task of holding back the soil type and composition of the retained soil.

 Retaining walls are exposed to lateral pressure from the retained soil plus any other surcharge.
 In addition to the friction created at the base by the weight of the soil, most retaining walls rely on passive pressure at the front of the wall to prevent failure.

 If the lateral pressure has been determined and the wall is designed for that specific load, what could happen if the circumstances change?
 For example, the moist unit weight would increase dramatically due to unusually heavy spring snows or strong rains.
-As water fills the void spaces between soil particles and does not drain at the same rate, the soil will quickly become saturated.
+If water fills the void spaces between soil particles and it does not drain at the same rate, then the soil will quickly become saturated.

-But it’s not just the weight of the soil that increases: its properties change as well due to the introduction of more water than the soil (and the wall’s drainage system) is capable of handling at any given time.
+But it’s not just the weight of the soil that increases: the properties change too due to the introduction of more water than the soil, and the wall’s drainage system is capable of handling at any given time.

 The introduction of excess moisture can also cause deterioration of the soil’s shear strength (the ability of soil particles to lock together).
 This effect varies due to the soil type and the level to which this soil has been compacted.
 To some extent, water will contribute to soil particles sliding against each other rather than interlocking.
 This is what occurs in landslides.
 As the shear strength decreases, the lateral pressure on the wall increases.

-Not only is the wall now subject to significantly increased pressure from behind, the foundation soils that support the wall are also subject to the same effects due to excess moisture.
-Excessive moisture content in the soil supporting the wall will decrease its ability to support the load of the wall, by as much as 50 percent.
+Not only is the retaining wall now subject to significantly increased pressure from behind, the foundation soil that supports the wall are also subject to the same effects due to excess moisture.
+Excessive moisture content in the soil supporting the wall will decrease, by as much as 50 percent, its ability to support the load of the wall.

 Unilock offers several premium quality wall systems designed for heavy-duty use.
 The Dura-Hold system is an attractive alternative to poured-in-place retaining walls.
 It is designed to construct gravity walls up to 6 feet high; or, walls up to 40 feet high if reinforced with geogrid and/or concrete tie-backs.
 The large-scale blocks add mass to the wall (each standard block weighs 1,680 pounds) to make it Dura-Hold of the most heavy-duty wall systems on the market.
 Rather than presenting a plain face, each block features false joints, which give the appearance of individual blocks.